olamide-soyoye/recipe-app-backend/README.md

 A simple backend application built with Node.js and Express to manage recipes.
 This API supports CRUD operations, image uploads, and basic validation.
 The recipes are stored in-memory and persist in a JSON file.
 Image files are stored locally.

+It is worthy of note that this project adapts MVC design pattern.
+There is an extra layer called service used to cater for business logic hereby returning response to controller.

 ## Features

 - Fetch a paginated list of recipes